• Skip to primary navigation

 Of all these substitutions, I think cauliflower most lends itself to rice.
 When cooked properly it has a texture that is super similar to rice and the taste is so mild that it pretty much takes on the flavor of whatever you season it with.

 Cauliflower fried rice is one of my all-time favorite recipes.
 It is so simple and versatile.
 As I have written it, it makes an excellent side dish.
-But, you can easily make it a meal by adding your favorite protein (shrimp or chicken thighs are my favorite!)
+But, you can easily make it a meal by adding your favorite protein (shrimp or chicken thighs are my favorites!)

 How to make cauliflower rice: